-- Medicines were safely acquired, stored, administered and disposed of safely. - •All staff had completed medicines training and their competencies had been checked to ensure they had the knowledge and skills to support people safely.
-Staff told us they felt confident to support people with their medicines. - •Where people were supported with their medicines, a medicines administration record was completed accordingly.
-We checked a sample of these and found them to be accurate. - •Health professionals reviewed people's medicines regularly to ensure they were effective for their recovery. - •Medicines safety was audited on a regular basis and any rare errors were quickly corrected.
+• Medicines were safely acquired, stored, administered and disposed of where people refused to take their medicines or no longer required them.

+• All staff had completed medicines training and their competencies had been checked to ensure they had the knowledge and skills to support people safely.
+Staff told us they felt confident to support people with their medicines.

+- Where people were supported with their medicines, a medicines administration record (MAR) was completed accordingly.
+We checked a sample of these and found them to be accurate. - Health professionals reviewed people's medicines regularly to ensure they were effective for their recovery. - Medicines safety was audited on a regular basis and any errors were quickly corrected.